What makes your heart sing? Is it a pretty house with a picket fence or is it an airline ticket with no definite return date?

 What’s your dream life?
 What plans are you making to make those dreams a reality?

 The thought of a life changing event can be overwhelming.
 It’s a scary leap to take.
 What if you fail?
 But what if you succeed?
-I gave myself a year to make this happen and I’m working on it five years later.
+I gave myself a year to make this happen – in 2011 – and I’m still working the plan.
 It’s worth every moment to me.

 Believe me, it takes courage to take the leap.
 I totally get that.
 If you have questions about how I did it, or need a sounding board on an idea you have, leave your comments below and I’ll be happy to help.